benjitusk/Computer-Science-Notes/docs/Year II/Semester I/ISE/VSCode Guide.md

 ![[Pasted image 20231212124648.png]]

 ## 6. Troubleshooting
-These are the mistakes I have made so far in setting up VSCode for me and my partner.
+These are the mistakes I have made so far in setting up VSCode for my partner and myself.
 If you’re running into issues, check this list.

 - Make sure you *and* your partner have **Java** installed.
 And no, being able to run Minecraft isn’t enough, you have to be able to run `java --version` in the terminal.
 - Make sure you *and* your partner have **Maven** installed.
 You need to be able to run `mvn -v` in the terminal.
 On Windows, things are a bit complicated, you either have to add the Maven binary to your `PATH`, or specify where your Maven binary is in VSCode Settings.
-- Make sure you don’t have any illegal characters in your directory name, this seems to be incompatible with **Maven**.
+- Make sure you don’t have any illegal characters in your directory name, this seems to be incompatible with **VSCode**.
 - If you are having weird import problems, make sure your folder structure is correct.
 	- After completing Homework 2, your file tree should look like this:
 	- ![[Pasted image 20231213173435.png]]